What is the TRUE Function?

 If the condition is met in this example, Excel returns TRUE.
 If the condition is not met, Excel returns FALSE.
 We can use either of the formulas:

 A few things to remember about the Function

 - The function is provided for compatibility with other spreadsheet applications; it may not be needed in standard situations.

 - If we want to enter TRUE, or if we want to provide TRUE as a result in a formula, we can just enter the word TRUE directly into a cell or formula and Excel will interpret it as the logical value TRUE.
 For example:

 - We also need to remember that logical expressions themselves will automatically generate TRUE and FALSE results.

-- The TRUE function was introduced in MS Excel 2007.
+- This function was introduced in MS Excel 2007.